Why an Environmental Planning and Design Degree?

 As with other degrees, your level of responsibility and specialization in a career after graduation may be dependent on the degree you earn.
 Undergraduate degrees can lead to careers as local and federal environmental planners through work with municipalities, the Environmental Protection Agency, the National Park Service, or the Peace Corps.
 Graduate degrees could be on the track to obtaining independent licensing or advanced work in Environmental Planning.
 You may choose to be an environmental consultant or to open your own landscaping company.

-According to the U.S. Bureau of Labor Statistics, Urban and Regional Planners earn a median salary of approximately $65,000/yr, Landscape Architects approximately $64,000/yr, Interior Designers approximately $48,000/yr, and Architects approximately $73,000/yr.
-All of these positions have normal growth rates except Architects is slightly higher than average.
-Also according to the BLS.gov, Environmental Planners are mainly employed by government agencies.
+According to the U.S. Bureau of Labor Statistics, Urban and Regional Planners earn a median salary of approximately $75,950/yr, Landscape Architects approximately $70,630/yr, Interior Designers approximately $57,060/yr, and Architects approximately $82,230/yr.
+Also according to the Bureau of Labor Statistics, Environmental Planners are mainly employed by government agencies.

 Whatever your chosen profession is, you can be sure a degree in Environmental Design and Planning will be well utilized.
 Due to the nature of the program, and its broad reaching applications, it can only serve to enhance a student's experience in understanding Environmental issues and their real-world applications.
 As communities continue to develop, they will need employees with great educations in Environmental Design and Planning.